A brief history of Urban Art, from Graffiti to Street Art (2/3)

 Stéphanie Pioda • Posted on November 25, 2021

-During the 80s and 90s, the Old Continent starts to get passionate about the movement after the United States.
+During the 80s and 90s, the Old Continent started to be passionate about the movement after the United States.
 Graffiti and Street Art then surge like a real shock wave, synonymous with freedom of expression and a great springboard for some artists.
-Back to the breaking wave and the unbridled years.
+Let's go back to the breaking wave and the unbridled years.

 The "historical" generation

-Once the movement launched in the United States, it can then only swoop down on Europe.
+Once the movement launched in the United States, it is meant to spread to Europe.
 Attracted by the phenomenon in New York, some French artists cross the Atlantic to better contemplate this new mode of artistic expression.
 This is very early for Blek le Rat (to whom Banksy refers) who goes to New York in 1971 and is surprised to see "wild artistic graffiti" as he said, "in the subways, on the walls surrounding basketball courts, graffiti drawn with markers, nervous signatures topped with a crown, spray-painted lettering, full of volutes and colors, are omnipresent".
-Basquiat also contribute to bring awareness through several exhibitions: in 1981 in Modena, in 1982 in Zurich, Rotterdam and Rome, in 1986 in Cologne and in 1987 in Paris...
-Then, under the pressure of the "graffiti hunt" during which graffiti artists are hunted down like real criminals, American artists are gradually going into exile on the Old Continent: Quik in the Netherlands, Toxic in Italy, JonOne, Futura 2000 and Seen in Paris... they will then stimulate the creativity of young graffiti artists, fed by a culture that is about to spread worldwide!
+Basquiat also contributes to bring awareness through several exhibitions: in 1981 in Modena, in 1982 in Zurich, Rotterdam and Rome, in 1986 in Cologne and in 1987 in Paris...
+Then, under the pressure of the "graffiti hunt" during which graffiti artists are hunted down like real criminals, American artists are gradually going into exile on the Old Continent: Quik in the Netherlands, Toxic in Italy, JonOne, Futura 2000 and Seen in Paris... who will all stimulate the creativity of young graffiti artists, fed by a culture that is about to spread worldwide!

-All over Europe, artists start to get organized into crews, they take over industrial wastelands, vacant lots, abandoned buildings, and of course city walls and metros.
-Art seems to be accessible to all as it has never been before, people just have to grab a spray can and tag their pseudonym on the walls during the night.
-Adrenaline shots complete the picture and photographs are taken like trophies to immortalize them before they get erased.
-Self-taught artists are flourishing and artists who are just graduated from the Beaux-Arts see this as a new playground.
+All over Europe, artists start to get organized into crews, taking over industrial wastelands, vacant lots, abandoned buildings, and of course city walls and metros.
+Art seems to be more accessible to all than ever before, people just have to grab a spray can and tag their pseudonym on the walls during the night.
+Adrenaline shots complete the picture and photographs of their trophies are taken to immortalize them before they get erased.
+Self-taught artists are flourishing and artists who have just graduated from the Beaux-Arts see this as a new playground.
 One can find the same energy and desire for unbridled art as in the contemporary Free Figuration of Combas and Di Rosa.
-The walls are covered with an explosion of ephemeral creations that that contrasts with the greyness of the walls of the time.
+The walls are covered with an explosion of ephemeral creations that contrasts with the greyness of the walls of the time.
 Jef Aérosol paints his portraits of celebrities and anonymous people, Miss.Tic paints her stencils of female silhouettes with striking phrases and Jérôme Mesnager (who is one of the few not to have a pseudonym) multiplies his "men in white" twirling on the walls.
-Speedy Graphito will go so far that he will even leave his phone number next to one of his murals... and bingo!
+Speedy Graphito goes so far that he even leaves his phone number next to one of his murals... and bingo!
 Thanks to this, he will find his first Parisian gallery (Polaris) and he will be in charge of doing the poster "La ruée vers l'art" for the French Ministry of Culture in 1985!
 Impertinence and insouciance are the key words of this period whose soundtrack oscillates between punk and hip-hop.

 A democratization of art